akveo/react-native-ui-kitten/docs/assets/articles/guide.md

 ### Overview
 React Native UI Kitten has strong customization support.
-In order to get this support it's possible to create custom rk-components.
-This guide discover how to create your own rk-component from scratch.
+In order to get this support it's possible to create custom *rk-components*.
+This guide discover how to create your own *rk-component* from scratch.

 Let's create avatar component which will have image of user, text with user name and optional description of user.